FX31337/MQL-Compile-Action/README.md

 ### `mt-path` (string)

 Platform path to use.
-Default: `.platform`.
+Default: `.`.

 ### `ignore-warnings` (bool)